sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 2. Initialize a `package.json` file by running `npm init`.

-Follow the instructions, clicking `enter` through the statements. you many want to specify a version number, but most default options should be fine.
-It will also specify an initial file, usually index.js to use
+Follow the instructions, clicking `enter` through the statements.
+You many want to specify a version number, but most default options should be fine.
+It will also specify an initial file, usually `index.js` is a good one to use.

 2. Install the express package and add it to our `package.json` by running `npm install --save express`.

-Simply running `npm install expess` would add express to our node_modules folder.
-Everything would work fine, but we wouldn't have a record of which packages that we need for our program to compile.
-That is if for some reason we deleted our node_modules folder, everything would be alright, because we would have had a record of what was installed in our `package.json`.
+Simply running `npm install express` would add express to our node_modules folder.
+Everything would work fine, but we wouldn't have a record of which packages that we needed for our program to compile.
+That is, if for some reason we deleted our node_modules folder, it'd be alright: we could easily reinstall anything we need, because we would have a record of what we had previously installed in our `package.json`.

 3. Touch an `index.js` file that we'll put our code in.